Standing and market offers

 New South Wales

-Here are some of the cheapest published deals on our database for NSW.
+Here is a selection of market deals in our database for NSW.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
-See here for further information on the Reference Price, which in this comparison assumes general energy usage of 3900kWh/year, meaning the Reference Price is $1,810/year for a residential customer on a single rate tariff.
+See here for further information on the Reference Price, which in this comparison assumes general energy usage of 3900kWh/year, meaning the Reference Price is $1,965/year for a residential customer on a single rate tariff.
 Use our comparison tool for a specific comparison.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.
 Pricing below is subject to change.

 Electricity retailer Annual DMO Annual cheapest market offer Annual savings